![]() |

 Humberto Medeiros laid hands on my head and anointed my hands with chrism.

-Although I could never have dreamed or anticipated then what these 52 years would bring, I'm grateful for every one of them: for five years at St. Ann Parish in Quincy; for four years at the University of Notre Dame in graduate studies and positions in seminary formation and campus ministry; for nine years at St. Ann University Parish in Boston serving Northeastern University and Emerson College; for three years at St. Joseph Parish in Medway; for ten years in my first pastorate at Our Lady Help of Christians Parish in West Concord and 15 more years in that beloved town after Our Lady and Saint Bernard parishes were reconfigured as Holy Family; for 2 years in Belmont's New Roads Catholic Community; and finally for these last 4 years at Good Shepherd Parish in Wayland.
+Although I could never have dreamed or anticipated then what these 52 years would bring, I'm grateful for every one of them: for five years at St. Ann Parish in Quincy; for four years at the University of Notre Dame in graduate studies and positions in seminary formation and campus ministry; for nine years at St. Ann University Parish in Boston serving Northeastern University and Emerson College; for three years at St. Joseph Parish in Medway; for ten years in my first pastorate at Our Lady Help of Christians Parish in West Concord and 15 more years in that beloved town after Our Lady and Saint Bernard parishes were reconfigured as Holy Family; for 2 years in Belmont's New Roads Catholic Community; and these last 5 years at Good Shepherd Parish in Wayland.
+And I can't leave out my now annual two months each summer and an Advent-Christmas stretch each winter at Our Lady of Lourdes Parish in Georgetown, Colorado!

-Although I could never have dreamed or anticipated then what these 52 years would bring, I'm grateful for every one of them: for five years at St. Ann Parish in Quincy; for four years at the University of Notre Dame in graduate studies and positions in seminary formation and campus ministry; for nine years at St. Ann University Parish in Boston serving Northeastern University and Emerson College; for three years at St. Joseph Parish in Medway; for ten years in my first pastorate at Our Lady Help of Christians Parish in West Concord and 15 more years in that beloved town after Our Lady and Saint Bernard parishes were reconfigured as Holy Family; for 2 years in Belmont's New Roads Catholic Community; and finally for these last 4 years at Good Shepherd Parish in Wayland.
+Although I could never have dreamed or anticipated then what these 52 years would bring, I'm grateful for every one of them: for five years at St. Ann Parish in Quincy; for four years at the University of Notre Dame in graduate studies and positions in seminary formation and campus ministry; for nine years at St. Ann University Parish in Boston serving Northeastern University and Emerson College; for three years at St. Joseph Parish in Medway; for ten years in my first pastorate at Our Lady Help of Christians Parish in West Concord and 15 more years in that beloved town after Our Lady and Saint Bernard parishes were reconfigured as Holy Family; for 2 years in Belmont's New Roads Catholic Community; and these last 5 years at Good Shepherd Parish in Wayland.
+And I can't leave out my now annual two months each summer and an Advent-Christmas stretch each winter at Our Lady of Lourdes Parish in Georgetown, Colorado!

 Over more than half a century, the life of the Church and my own ministry have seen both great joy